xindalok/bakery_sales_analysis-Python/sales_analysis.md

     print(f"There are values showing up in {', '.join(map(str, unique_duplicates))} rows.\nIt can be assumed that the duplicated rows are not duplicates but rather items in same transaction.")
 ```
 ------------
+## Analysis Metrics

+### 1. What are the Top 5 most popular products and categories?
+*This metric helps identify key drivers of revenue by understanding customer preferences.
+Businesses can use this to focus promotions, stock planning, and pricing strategies on high-demand items.*

+### 2. How do sales vary by day of the week and time of the day?
+*This analysis highlights peak sales periods, enabling businesses to optimize staffing, marketing efforts, and promotional timing to maximize revenue during high-traffic periods.*

+### 3. What are the seasonal trends and patterns in sales?
+*Understanding seasonal trends allows businesses to plan inventory, forecast revenue, and develop seasonal marketing campaigns to capitalize on predictable demand shifts.*

 ------------

 ### 1. What are the Top 5 most popular products and categories?